Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences: Introduction

 First we constructed an instance of 3DSMI problem for $n=4$ and proved the absence of such instances for $n<3$.
 But after failing to prove the absence of such instances for $n=3$, we have proposed an algorithm for the computer search of all possible instances of 3DSMI problems for $n=3$.
 Unexpectedly, the algorithm has succeeded in constructing instances of rather simple 3DSMI problems without weakly stable matching for $n=3$.

 The rest part of the paper has the following structure.
 In Sect.~2, we present the formal definitions of 3DSMI-CYC in terms of the graph theory.
-In Sect.~4, we study some properties of graphs of problem~3DSMI-CYC, prove the absence of counterexamples for $n<3$.
-In Sect.~3 we describe various cases of problem 3DSMI for $n=3$ and consider the result of their computer enumeration.
-We consider several instances and explicitly prove the absence of a stable matching for each of them.
-In Sect.~4, we conclude by mentioning some potential future work.
+In Sect.~3, we study some properties of graphs of problem~3DSMI-CYC, prove the absence of counterexamples for $n<3$.
+In Sect.~4 we describe various cases of problem 3DSMI for $n=3$ and consider the result of their computer enumeration.
+We consider several instances and explicitly prove the absence of a stable matching for each of them, and describe general properties of all counterexamples.
+In Sect.~5, we conclude by mentioning some potential future work.
 In Appendix, we describe our example for $n=4$ and prove that in this case no stable matching exists.